 You start earning sick leave immediately but cannot use it until 90 calendar days after the start of your employment.

 8) Do I need a doctor’s note?

-If you use sick time for more than 3 days, your employer can require a note from a health care provider.
-The note does not need to describe the health issue—only your need for the amount of sick time taken.
+If you use sick leave for more than 3 days, your employer can require a note from a health care provider.
+The note does not need to describe the health issue—only your need for the amount of sick leave taken.

 All covered workers are protected against being fired or punished for using sick leave.
 If you have a problem—or want more information—call A Better Balance’s free legal clinic at 1-833-NEED-ABB.

 The Washington State Department of Labor & Industries is in charge of enforcing this law.

 Please note that this fact sheet does not represent an exhaustive overview of the paid sick leave law described, and it does not constitute legal advice.
 It is possible that additional provisions not described in this fact sheet may apply to a worker’s specific circumstances or category of employment.